 SHA-256 cryptography ensures security and control over your money, guaranteeing that funds can only be spent by their rightful owners.
 The energy employed by PoW prevents other people from attacking Bitcoin by rearranging the blockchain and altering your transactions.

-Here are some of Bitcoin’s use cases:
+Bitcoin’s use cases:

 Long term savings

 Bitcoin’s volatility often dissuades institutional and retail investors because they don’t assess its value in the long term.
-Indeed, volatility is expected and as the price grows and liquidity continues to flow in, bitcoin’s price will mature and stabilize.
+Indeed, volatility is expected and as the price grows and liquidity continues to flow in, the price will mature and stabilize.

-Bitcoin’s volatility has captured the attention of greedy investors who contribute to its rapid price increases.
+Its volatility has captured the attention of greedy investors who contribute to its rapid price increases.
 They end up buying out of greed but staying for its promise, which means as time goes by, Bitcoin becomes a stable network of enthusiasts that won’t easily sell its native asset, thereby improving its soundness.

 Bitcoin has grown as a hedge against long-term inflation.
 Unlike traditional currencies that lose purchasing power over time, the cryptocurrency has proven resistant to such market conditions thanks to properties like scarcity, increasing technological accessibility, and durability.

 By removing intermediaries and enabling borderless payments through the Lightning Network, Bitcoin is growing as a tool to facilitate remittances.
-Emblematic is the growth of Bitcoin remittances in El Salvador, where the cryptocurrency was adopted as legal tender in 2021, and remittances account for 24% of El Salvador’s GDP.
+Emblematic is the growth of remittances in El Salvador, where the cryptocurrency was adopted as legal tender in 2021, and remittances account for 24% of El Salvador’s GDP.
 The country could represent a testing marketplace for international remittances in other countries.

 Decentralized finance (DeFi) is an emerging and fast-growing branch of finance used to secure mortgages, refinancing, and other services where bitcoin can be used as a collateral asset to secure funds in different currencies or assets.
 While this is still a grey area for many who offer traditional financial services, bitcoin as collateral is already operative and widely used by cryptocurrency supporters.